eileenchoe/olive/README.md

 ```

-### Functions
+### Functions & Type Annotations

 Olive requires function declarations to be preceded by a type annotation.
 At compile time, the Olive compiler will perform static semantic analysis to ensure type safety.

+Olive function type annotations specify the type(s) of the argument(s) and the return type. `_` may be used to indicate the absence of arguments or return values.
+Type annotations for complex types can be constructed as follows:

+- Set: `set<string>` set of strings
+- Matrix: `matrix<matrix<number>>` 2D matrix of numbers
+- Tuple: `tuple<string, number, boolean>` 3-tuples with first element type string, second element type number, and third element type boolean
+- Dictionary: `dictionary<string, boolean>` dictionary with keys of type string, and values of type boolean
+- Functions: `(matrix<number>, number -> tuple<number>)` function with first argument type matrix of numbers, second argument type number, and return type tuple of numbers. *Function type annotations must be enclosed in parentheses*

 ```
-say_hello: string -> void
+say_hello: string -> _
 say_hello (name) =
   print(`Hello, ${name}!`)